-There are currently no residents living in this centre as it is not operational as yet.
+There are presently no residents living in this centre as it is not operational as yet.
 All proposals outlined and plans agreed will be verified at the next inspection.

 The inspector reviewed the proposed documentation to be used such as care plans, logs, policies and procedures.
-Separate interviews were carried out with the person in charge and the team leader.
-The inspector also met with the Director of Operations.
-Interviews were previously carried out with the provider, the Director of Operations and the Director of Services.
+The regional manager and regional director of operations were available on the days of inspection and both were interviewed.
+The person in charge was on scheduled annual leave at the time of inspection but an indepth interview was carried out the previous week.
+Separate interviews were also previously carried out with the provider and the director of services.

-Extensive renovations to the premises ensured that the centre will be suitable and safe for the proposed number of residents.
 Plans were in place to ensure that the health needs of residents were met.
 Residents will have access to general practitioner (GP) services, to a range of other health services and evidence-based nursing care will be provided.

-Plans were in place to assess the social care needs of the residents and to ensure that residents will have opportunities to participate in activities appropriate to their interests and preferences.
+The person in charge and regional manager discussed arrangements in place to meet the social care needs of the residents and to ensure that residents had opportunities to participate in activities appropriate to their interests and preferences.
+Proposed medication management practices were in order.